fivetran/dbt_mailchimp_source/README.md

 This package models Mailchimp data from [Fivetran's connector](https://fivetran.com/docs/applications/mailchimp).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/mailchimp/#schemainformation).

-> Note: This schema applies to Mailchimp connectors set up or fully re-synced after September 10, 2020.

 This package enriches your Fivetran data by doing the following:
 - Adds descriptions to tables and columns that are synced using Fivetran
 - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Models staging tables, which will be used in our transform package

 ## Models
 This package contains staging models, designed to work simultaneously with our [Mailchimp modeling package](https://github.com/fivetran/dbt_mailchimp).
-The staging models:
-- Remove any rows that are soft-deleted
-- Name columns consistently across all packages:
+The staging models name columns consistently across all packages:
     - Boolean fields are prefixed with `is_` or `has_`
     - Timestamps are appended with `_at`
     - ID primary keys are prefixed with the name of the table.
-For example, the `issue` table's ID column is renamed `issue_id`.
+For example, the `campaign` table's ID column is renamed `campaign_id`.
     - Foreign keys include the table that they refer to.
-For example, an issue's `assignee` user ID column is renamed `assignee_user_id`.
+For example, a campaign's `list` ID column is renamed `list_id`.

 ## Installation Instructions
 Add the following to your `packages.yml` file: